ozguryazilimas/wp-postane/white-label-cms/readme.txt

 == Changelog ==

-= 2.2.8 =
+= 2.2.9 =
 * Improved: Plugin security.
-Thanks to Erwan of WPScan
+Thanks to Krzysztof Zając and WPScan
+* Improved: Custom Dashboard for HTML wrapper justify-content

 == Frequently Asked Questions ==
 = Who is this plugin for?=